WebAssembly/spec/spectec/test-prose/TEST.md

       a) Let Jnn be $lsize^-1((M * 2)).
       b) Let c be $invlanes_(Jnn X N, $extend__(M, $lsize(Jnn), sx, j)^N).
       c) Push the value (V128.CONST c) to the stack.
   c.
-If vloadop_0 is of the case SPLAT, then:
+If vloadop_0 is SPLAT, then:
     1) Let (SPLAT N) be vloadop_0.
     2) If (((i + ao.OFFSET) + (N / 8)) > |$mem(z, 0).BYTES|), then:
       a) Trap.